| ELECTRON BEAM TECHNOLOGY EQUIPMENT

 materials to polymer rheology modification and sterilization of medical

+products in the higher penetration ranges.
 The equipment is always supplied with gas filled power

 supplies and all of the more modern equipment is supplied with PLC based